arlonproj/arlon/docs/clustertemplate.md

 ## Update Semantics

-A base cluster lives in git and is shared by all workload clusters created from it.
+A cluster template lives in git and is shared by all workload clusters created from it.
 This is sometimes referred to as *Linked Mode*.
 Any git update to the cluster can affect the associated workload clusters, therefore such updates must be planned and managed with care; there is a real risk of such an update breaking existing clusters.

-- By default, a workload's cluster *cluster app* is configured with auto-sync, meaning ArgoCD will immediately apply any changes in the base cluster to the deployed Cluster API cluster resources.
+- By default, a workload's cluster *cluster app* is configured with auto-sync, meaning ArgoCD will immediately apply any changes in the cluster template to the deployed Cluster API cluster resources.
-- In general, a base cluster **does not need to be "prepped" again** after a modification to its main manifest file (the one containing the Cluster API resources).
-So the user is free to edit the manifest directly, commit/push the changes, and expect to see immediate changes to already-deployed clusters created from that base cluster.
+- In general, a cluster template **does not need to be "prepped" again** after a modification to its main manifest file (the one containing the Cluster API resources).
+So the user is free to edit the manifest directly, commit/push the changes, and expect to see immediate changes to already-deployed clusters created from that cluster template.

 ### Unsupported changes

 The controllers for Cluster API and its providers disallow changes to some fields belonging to already-deployed resources.

-- For example, changing the base cluster name (`medata.Name` of the `Cluster` resource) will have disastrous consequences on already-deployed clusters, causing many resources to enter the OutOfSync state and never recover because ArgoCD fails to apply the changes (they are rejected by the controllers).
-Consequently, a user should never change the name of a base cluster.
+- For example, changing the cluster template name (`medata.Name` of the `Cluster` resource) will have disastrous consequences on already-deployed clusters, causing many resources to enter the OutOfSync state and never recover because ArgoCD fails to apply the changes (they are rejected by the controllers).
+Consequently, a user should never change the name of a cluster template.
 - Besides the cluster name, other fields cannot change (this has been observed anecdotally, we don't yet have an exhaustive list).
 - Changing the Kubernetes version of the control plane or data plane *is* supported, so long as the new version is supported by the relevant providers.
 If accepted, such a change will result in a rolling update of the corresponding plane.
 - Specific to AWS: the `AWSMachineTemplate.spec` is immutable and a CAPI webhook disallows such updates.
-The user is advised to not make such modifications to a basecluster manifest.
+The user is advised to not make such modifications to a cluster template manifest.
 In the event that such an event does happen, the user is advised to not manually sync in those changes via `argocd`.
 If a new cluster with a different `AWSMachineTemplate.spec` is desired, the recommended approach is to make a copy of the manifests in the workspace repository and then issue an `arlon cluster create` command which would then consume this manifest.